Reece844/Try2Recipe/src/pages/2020-06-03-bapas-turkey-soup.md

 Place the turkey and water in a large pot (the water should cover the turkey by at least 2&quot;).
 Bring the water slowly to a boil over medium heat.

 As the water comes to boil, skim any foam that rises to the surface with a fine sieve.
-Adjust the heat onc e a boil is reached, so that a slow, lazy simmer is established.
+Adjust the heat once a boil is reached, so that a slow, lazy simmer is established.
 Cover partially and simmer for at least 2 hours.